-12.2.2 The principal's recommendation as to whether the pupil should be expelled from his or her the pupil's school only or from all schools of the board
+12.2.2 The principal's recommendation as to whether the pupil should be expelled from the pupil's school only or from all schools of the board i.) the type of school that might benefit the pupil, if the pupil is expelled from all schools only, or ii.) the type of program for expelled pupils that might benefit the pupil, if the pupil is expelled from all schools of the board